nickyy96/Wordle/README.md

 Another challenge presented in designing this app is handling duplicate letters.
 For example, if the word is `socks` and the user guesses `sassy`, the first s should be marked correct, the second present, and the third absent.

+## Compatibilities
+Another challenge driving this creation was mobile and browser compatibility.
+Using vendor prefixes and a lot of testing,
+this app is compatible with **all** mobile devices and Internet Explorer, Mozilla Firefox, Chrome, and Safari (and likely any others).

 ## Contact
 Should you find yourself with any questions or comments regarding this app (or potentially any discovered bugs), please
 reach out to `nicholas_yarnall@brown.edu`.
 Enjoy :)